oskardudycz/EventSourcing.NetCore/README.md

     * **[More Than One Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Sending/MoreThanOneHandler.cs)** - when there is more than one handler registered MediatR takes only one ignoring others when Send method is being called.
   * **Publishing Messages** - finds and uses all registered handlers for the message type.
 It's good for processing events.
     * **[No Handlers](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/NoHandlers.cs)** - when MediatR doesn't find proper handler it throws an exception
-    * **[Synchronous Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/SynchronousHandler.cs)** - by implementing implementing INotificationHandler we're making decision that this handler should be run one by one with other synchronous handlers.
-    * **[Aynchronous Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/AsynchronousHandler.cs)** - by implementing implementing IAsyncNotificationHandler we're making decision that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work)
+    * **[Single Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/SingleHandler.cs)** - by implementing implementing INotificationHandler we're making decision that this handler should be run asynchronously with other async handlers (so we don't wait for the previous handler to finish its work)
     * **[More Than One Handler](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/MediatR.Tests/Publishing/MoreThanOneHandler.cs)** - when there is more than one handler registered MediatR takes only all of them when calling Publish method
   * Pipeline (to be defined)